SAP-samples/teched2025-IN163/exercises/ex2/README.md

 To test your configuration scenario, we use the Bruno API client application for which we have provided a collection with pre-configured sample requests.
 As a prerequisite to test your integration scenario using the Bruno API client, you should have gone through [Setup Bruno API client](../ex0#setup-bruno-api-client/).
 If not, do the setup, then come back and proceed with the steps below.

-1. Open the Bruno application on your laptop, expand the **EOIO Hands-on Workshop** collection and the **EOIO via Exclusive Queue** folder.
+1. Open the Bruno application on your laptop, expand the **EOIO Hands-on Workshop** collection and the **EOIO via Partitioned Queue** folder.
 Select the **Post Order in Sequence to AEM** POST request.
 Ensure that the right environment is selected which defines the host name of the tenant, the client id and the secret.
 Depending on which tenant you use in the exercises, select either **eu-02a** or **eu-02b**.
 In the provided URL, the **participant** variable should hold your user number <b>XX</b> assigned to you assuming that you have properly configured the parameter in the Bruno API client setup.
 The message GUID passed to the integration flow is automatically generated.
 Trigger a message by selecting the **Send Request** button on the upper right.
 The request should return HTTP code **202 Accepted**.
-In our first Test we leave the QueueID = "12345", so the Mapping does not get executed.
+In our first test we leave the QueueID equals **12345**, so the Mapping does not get executed.

 <img width="2559" height="974" alt="image" src="https://github.com/user-attachments/assets/179c053c-741c-4639-a55e-e8aea6c3c848" />